Functional time series prediction under partial observation of the future curve: Introduction

-Complete curve prediction has been discussed in recent decades.
-However, these existing methods are not tailored for the specific case where there is partially observed data that is available for predicting a new trajectory.
-The existing methods focus often on the Functional AutoRegressive model of order $p$, FAR($p$), model.
-Bosq (2000) derived one-step ahead predictors based on a functional form of the Yule--Walker equations for FAR($1$) processes.
-Besse, Cardot and Stephenson (2000) proposed non-parametric kernel predictors.
-Antoniadis and Sapatinas (2003) studied FAR($1$) curve prediction based on linear wavelet methods.
-Kargin and Onatski (2008) introduced the predictive factor method, which seeks to replace functional principal components with directions most relevant for predictions.
-Didericksen, Kokoszka and Zhang (2012) evaluated several competing prediction models in a comparative simulation study, finding Bosq's (2000) method to have the best overall prediction performance based on mean squared error and averaged distance.
-Aue, Dubart Norinho and H\"ormann (2015) proposed a method that deals with functional time series prediction in a multivariate way, together with a final prediction error criterion to select the order of FAR process and the dimension of the auxiliary VAR model.
-Existing full-curve prediction method for functional time series, only incorporate the dynamics across functions, but not the intra-function information.
+Prediction methods using only completely observed curves have been discussed in the literature.
+However, one limitation of these methods is that they are not tailored for the case where there is partially observed data that is available for predicting the remaining part of the curve.
+Such existing methods often focus on the functional auto-regressive model (FAR).
+In Bosq (2000), a one-step ahead predictors based on a functional form of the Yule--Walker equations for FAR($1$) processes is derived.
+Non-parametric kernel predictors were proposed in Besse, Cardot and Stephenson (2000).
+FAR($1$) curve prediction based on linear wavelet methods were developed in Antoniadis, Paparoditis and Sapatinas (2006).
+Another line of interesting research in Kargin and Onatski (2008) is the predictive factor method which seeks to replace functional principal components with directions that are most relevant for predictions.
+Didericksen, Kokoszka and Zhang (2012) evaluated several competing prediction models in a comparative simulation study and report that the Bosq (2000) method has the best overall prediction performance based on mean squared error (MSE) and averaged distance.
+Aue, Dubart Norinho and H\"ormann (2015) proposed a prediction method that first projects the random functions onto the space spanned by the first few functional principal components.
+A VAR model is then used to predict the truncated eigenscores of the future curve and then transform the predicted eigenscores to functional data by truncated Karhunen-Lo\'eve transformation.
+In Baranowski and Fryzlewicz (2020), the authors proposed the AMAR method for univariate time series where the AR coefficients are assumed to be constant over different segments.
+Existing full-curve prediction methods for functional time series only incorporate the dynamics across functions, but not the intra-function information.
 Thus partial observation is not utilized to improve the prediction.
-To overcome this limitation, we incorporate the information both across and within curves.
+To overcome this limitation, we will propose a method that will incorporate information both across and within trajectories.